 66 The letter box club has help[ed] me feel like I can conquer anything.

-Child aged 12 receiving Green parcels

-Letterbox has made my reading confidence grow it has also made me use my imagination.
-Child aged 11 receiving Red parcels

-We have really enjoyed all the contents and have spent many afternoons playing the maths games.
+Child aged 12 receiving Green parcels Letterbox has made my reading confidence grow it has also made me use my imagination.
+Child aged 11 receiving Red parcels We have really enjoyed all the contents and have spent many afternoons playing the maths games.
 It has sparked an interest in his reading and he now regularly asks to read before bedtime.
 Carer whose child receives Letterbox Club parcels

 Now, each time, I'll say, "Doug, you've got another red parcel!" and he just lights up.
-Foster carer whose child receives Red parcels (name has been edited to ensure anonymity)
+Foster carer whose child receives Red parcels (name has been edited to ensure anonymity) Conclusion

-Conclusion

-Conclusion

-The feedback from children through the survey highlights the strengths of Letterbox Club and its impact on reading behaviours.
+Conclusion The feedback from children through the survey highlights the strengths of Letterbox Club and its impact on reading behaviours.
 The majority of children who use Letterbox Club enjoy receiving the parcels, like each of the different items within them, and say they are reading more as a result.

-Nevertheless, we recognise that there will always be areas where we can improve, and we aim to build upon this year's feedback and make Letterbox Club an even better experience for children.

-Find out more

-If you would like to receive a sample pack or find out more about BookTrust, including our other offers and services for children and families in England, Wales, and Northern Ireland please contact us at:
+Nevertheless, we are continuously looking to improve our offer to make Letterbox Club the best possible experience for children.
+This includes conducting a review of the maths games.
+Find out more If you would like to receive a sample pack or find out more about BookTrust, including our other offers and services for children and families in England, Wales, and Northern Ireland please contact us at: queries@booktrust.org.uk You can also sign up for our monthly newsletters using this link: https://secure.booktrust.org.uk/newsletters/

-queries@booktrust.org.uk

-You can also sign up for our monthly newsletters using this link:

-https://secure.booktrust.org.uk/newsletters/